amitdighe1397/amitdighe1397/README.md

 </div>
 <p></p>
 <p align="justify">
-welcome to my GitHub Page.
+Welcome to my GitHub Page.
 I am Amit Dighe and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 3 years and worked with many languages and technologies.
 Also, inside Instagram, I have a media called <a href="https://www.instagram.com/amit_dighe_1111/">amit_dighe_1111</a> that shares everything I learn about programming.

 </p>